AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

 Adding to that, many users face difficulties that hamper their vision.
-Whether it is an actual visual disability, like colour blindness, or simply sitting outside on a sunny day with your smart-phone, text of low contrast can be extremely difficult to read for many users under different conditions.
+Whether it is an actual visual disability, like colour blindness, or simply sitting outside on a sunny day with your smart-phone, text of low contrast can be extremely difficult to read for many users under some conditions.

 By using a browser plugin we can simulate a number of these cases.